Frozen Pipes: Solutions, Prevention, and Home Maintenance

 - Be patient: Thawing pipes can take time, especially in very cold weather conditions.
 Avoid using quick or aggressive methods that could damage the pipes.

 If you’re unable to thaw the pipe yourself or the blockage persists, call a plumber immediately.
-Professionals can use advanced tools and techniques, such as pipe thawing machines, to resolve the issue efficiently and prevent further damage.
+Professionals use advanced tools like pipe thawing machines to fix the issue quickly and prevent further damage.

 Why Frozen Pipes Burst